tasneem558/Portfolio/README.md

 # Tools

 Trello and Notion
-   * know how to use kaban boards and track projectsprogress.
+   * know how to use kanban boards and track projectsprogress.

 Mind maps & diagrams
    * Know how to design simple mind maps.